wescol/BYU-Cybersecurity-Tour/README.md

-This is an ongoing project for the BYU Cybersecurity major.
+<strong>This is an ongoing project for the BYU Cybersecurity major.
-Its purpose is to provide an engaging experience for potential  and current students through video tours, games, and puzzles both apparent and hidden via eastereggs.
+Its purpose is to provide an engaging experience for potential  and current students through video tours, games, and puzzles both apparent and hidden via eastereggs.</strong>

-<strong>Installation insrtuctions:</strong>
+<h2>Installation insrtuctions:</h2>

 'run_tour.sh' needs to be made executable via 'chmod +x run_tour.sh'